Ansible Execution Monitor

 No Ports.
 No Daemons.

 The Ansible controller exposes nothing.
-No HTTP server, no Unix socket, no background service.
+No HTTP server, no background service.
 The Python callback writes directly to disk.
 The Go binary runs only when invoked.

 Zero Manual Config

-neurader init does everything: creates directories, detects Ansible, installs the plugin, patches ansible.cfg, and sets up log rotation.
+neurader init does everything: creates directories, detects Ansible, installs the plugin, patches ansible.cfg.
 You never touch a file.

 Self-Contained Binary

-The Python callback plugin, systemd units, and Grafana dashboard are all embedded inside the Go binary via go:embed.
+The Python callback, systemd units, Grafana dashboard, and TUI are all embedded inside the Go binary.
 Download one file.
 That's the entire tool.

 Automatic Log Rotation

 Configure your retention period once.
-NeuRader automatically deletes logs older than your threshold via a systemd timer (every 12h) or cron fallback.
+NeuRader automatically deletes logs older than your threshold via a systemd timer or cron fallback.

 Grafana Ready